kdechant/eamon/EVENT-HANDERS.md

 ## See an artifact

-Just like "see_monster", this is called when the player first sees an artifact.
+Just like "seeMonster", this is called when the player first sees an artifact.
 It's typically used to show extra information that isn't in the artifact description.

 Parameters: